keleven-uk/pyWeatherApps-Pandas/README.md

 So, rewriting the project in Pandas - it looks simpler.

 Scans a given directory for excel spreadsheets the contains daily weather data.
-A report can then be generated of the maximum and minimum values of all time or for a given year..
+A report can then be generated of the maximum and minimum values for of all time, monthly and yearly.

 To install dependencies pip -r requirements.txt

 ```
-┌────────────────────────────────── pyWeatherApp 2025.8 ──────────────────────────────────┐
+┌────────────────────────────────── pyWeatherApp 2025.9 ──────────────────────────────────┐
 │ This program comes with ABSOLUTELY NO WARRANTY; for details type `pyWeatherApp -l'.     │
 │ This is free software, and you are welcome to redistribute it under certain conditions. │
 └──────────────────────────── Copyright (C) 2025  Kevin Scott ────────────────────────────┘

-usage: main.py [-h] [-l] [-v] [-e] [-c] [-cD] [-b] [-M] [-Y] [-A] [-y YEAR] [-Z]
+usage: main.py [-h] [-l] [-v] [-e] [-c] [-cD] [-b] [-M] [-Y] [-A] [-y YEAR] [-m MONTH] [-Z]

 Builds a main data store out of individual weather data spreadsheets.

 options:
   -h, --help            show this help message and exit
   -l, --license         Print the Software License.
   -v, --version         Print the version of the application.
   -e, --explorer        Load program working directory into file explorer.
   -c, --check           Check database integrity.
   -cD, --checkDelete    Check database integrity and delete unwanted.
   -b, --build           Build the data - consolidate the spreadsheets.
   -M, --Mreport         Report on the data - finds the monthly highs and lows.
   -Y, --Yreport         Report on the data - finds the yearly highs and lows.
   -A, --Areport         Report on the data - finds the all time highs and lows.
   -y YEAR, --year YEAR  Year of data files.
+  -m MONTH, --month MONTH
+                        Month of data files.
   -Z, --Zap             Delete [Zap] both data and file stores.

- Kevin Scott (C) 2025 :: pyWeatherApp V2025.8
+ Kevin Scott (C) 2025 :: pyWeatherApp V2025.9

+D:\My\shed\Projects\python\pyWeather - Pandas (main -> origin)
 ```

 For changes see history.txt